zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 1. When prompted, view the data that the app has loaded from the *data.txt* text file.
 Then enter a prompt such as:

     ```
-   What's the highest value category?
+   What's the category with the highest cost?
     ```

     > **Tip**: If the app fails because the rate limit is exceeded.
 Wait a few seconds and try the prompt again.